 Again, she seemed very nice.
 She spent quite a bit of time outlining why I'd want radiation after the chemotherapy (to focus on the specific area where the cancer was), but she also talked about cancer prevention and so forth.
 Because it's important, I'm going to post something just on that at some point.

-While I am scheduled for radiation after the chemo, I'm still not 100% certain I'm going to do it.
-Seems to me that if the chemo is effective all over my body, it ought to be effective in the original cancer area, too.
+While I was scheduled for radiation after the chemo, I wasn't 100% certain I'd do it.
+Seemed to me that if the chemo was effective all over my body, it ought to be effective in the original cancer area, too.
 Especially since there was no spread out from the small mass.